StackMCP

 Docker MCP -- Containers From Your Editor

-Fourteen tools for the full Docker lifecycle: listing and inspecting containers, starting and stopping them, viewing logs, managing images (pull, build, list, remove), and working with volumes and networks.
-Your assistant can see what is running, check container health, and read logs -- all from the same conversation where you are writing code.
+Fourteen tools for the full Docker lifecycle: listing and inspecting containers, starting and stopping them, viewing logs, managing images, and working with volumes and networks.
+Your assistant can see what is running, check container health, and read logs from the same conversation where you write code.

 Configuration